Stories

 Trigger the rule

-The PreToolUse hook fires, the gateway scores the command, the default rule pack flags it CRITICAL, and the hook returns block.
-Claude Code never executes the command and surfaces the block reason to the user.
+The PreToolUse hook fires, the gateway scores the command, the default rule pack returns CMD-RM-RF at CRITICAL, and Claude Code receives a deny decision before the shell runs.

 Confirm in the audit log